Effective Copywriting in Your Online Marketing

 The greater the dread of loss, the more powerful it is.

-As an example of a sales letter, utilising the headings “How to avoid getting sued” or “How to save money on legal bills” would elicit a stronger reaction.
+As an example of a sales letter, utilizing the headings “How to avoid getting sued” or “How to save money on legal bills” would elicit a stronger reaction.

 Fundamental human needs are founded on avoiding loss or the promise of gain, which generates seven emotional hooks.